crim-ca/weaver/docs/source/configuration.rst

 - | ``weaver.wps_email_[...]`` settings group
   |
-  | Defines configuration email notification functionality on job completion.
+  | Defines configuration of email notification functionality on job completion.
   |
   | Encryption settings as well as custom email templates are available.
-Email notifications are sent only on job
+Default email template defined in
-    completion if an email was provided in the :ref:`Execute` request body.
+    `email-template`_ is employed if none is provided.
+Email notifications are sent only on job completion if an email was provided in the :ref:`Execute` request body.

 .. seealso::
     - `Execute`_ request details.